 - Saute for a minute or two.
 Then add spring onions & capsicum.
 Saute them on a high flame for 2 mins.

-- Add soya sauce, red chili sauce, red chilli paste, sugar and vinegar.
+- Add soya sauce, red chili sauce, red chilli paste, sugar and vinegar. (for gravy version refer the notes section below)

 - Mix and add water.
 Mix and cook stirring and add pepper.